St. Louis hospital reports success using experimental COVID-19 drug

-ST. LOUIS (KTVI) — A St. Louis Hospital is using an experimental drug to treat COVID-19 patients, and it’s keeping them out of the hospital.
+ST. LOUIS, Mo.
+(KTVI) – A St. Louis Hospital is using an experimental drug to treat COVID-19 patients, and it’s keeping them out of the hospital.

 When former President Donald Trump was hospitalized with the coronavirus last year, he recovered after being treated with a special experimental monoclonal antibody cocktail.